 If you do not understand the instructions on the pack, ask your doctor or pharmacist for help.

 How much to take

-Your doctor will tell you how many capsules you need to take each day and when to take them.
-This depends on your age, condition and whether or not you are taking any other medicines.
+Your doctor will tell you how many capsules/tablets you need to take each day.
+This may depend on your age, your condition and whether or not you are taking any other medicines.

-Your doctor may recommend that you start with a low dose of Nupentin and slowly increase the dose to the lowest amount needed to control your condition.
+Your doctor may recommend that you start with a low dose of Nupentin/Nupentin Tabs and slowly increase the dose to the lowest amount needed to control your epilepsy/convulsions or neuropathic pain.

-Take Nupentin at about the same time each day.
-Taking Nupentin at the same time each day will have the best effect.
-It will also help you to remember when to take it.
+Take Nupentin/Nupentin Tabs at about the same time each day.
+Taking Nupentin/Nupentin Tabs at the same time each day will have the best effect.
+It will also help you remember when to take the capsules/tablets.

-If you are taking Nupentin three times a day, do not allow more than 12 hours to pass between doses.
+If you are taking Nupentin/Nupentin Tabs three times a day, do not allow more than 12 hours between doses.